-- Service take-up in primary, secondary, and community services
+- Service take-up in primary and secondary services

-- Levels of service use in primary, secondary, and community services
+- Levels of service use in primary and secondary services

 - Clinical diagnosis, treatment, and treatment pathways

 - Hospital admissions

 - Hospital waiting lists

 - Hospital discharges

 - Registration

 - Referrals

 - Surveys of patients

 - Health surveys of the public

 - Complaints by patients

-Reports of racist incidents and outcomes
+- Reports of racist incidents and outcomes

-The Department of Health has producing a useful guide: Collecting ethnic category data: guidance and training material for implementation, and the new ethnic categories from April 2001.
+The Department of Health has produced a useful guide: Collecting ethnic category data: guidance and training material for implementation, and the new ethnic categories from April 2001.
+The Scottish Executive is planning to develop ethnic monitoring tools for the Scottish NHS.